You don't have to pay your student loans if you don't want to (2025 update)

 What happens if you don’t pay student loans?
 Some consequences are dire, but not making a $400 monthly payment has real benefits, too.

-Many of us are unconcerned with the totality of this debt — what it means for our financial goals or creditworthiness for the next 10 or 20 years.
+I’ve written a lot of that advice in my decade of covering personal finance, and I originally wrote this post to address an important reality it always ignored: Many of us are unconcerned with what our student debt means for our financial goals or creditworthiness over the next 10 or 20 years.
 We’re concerned with how a $400 monthly bill affects us right now.

 Why people say you should pay your student loans